-are accepting applications for a Lead Teacher for our UPK Program
+are accepting applications for a Teacher Assistant for our Threes

-We are accepting applications for a Lead Teacher for our UPK Program in the Fall of 2017:
+We are accepting applications for a Teacher Assistant for our Threes Program in the Fall of 2017.Individual must:

 Recent Testimonial Received about the Nursery School: